 My story ideas don’t come to me as gentle whispers delivered upon bird’s wings.
 My story ideas come from blood, sweat, and tears.
 Hard work.
 Lots of reading and research and LOTS of false starts.
 Then one morning I wake up…and there it is.
 Just at the very moment I think all hope is lost.
 There it is.

-So I put the book aside
+So I put the Creative Compass aside

 A few weeks (was it months?) later I wasn’t so upset with writers who still have whimsy and I picked up where I left off.